Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 ### Add the Exec Helper package

+Complete the following steps to install the Exec Helper package.

-Before you install the package, use the following command to verify that you have already installed the Contrast Java agent.
+* Before you install the package, use the following command to verify that you have already installed the Contrast Java agent.

 ```
 yum list installed contrast-java-agent